CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Such extensions SHOULD be clearly documented.
   - Verifiers MUST check for and validate any required extensions.

 Service designers SHOULD document their validation rules comprehensively to ensure consistent implementation across different verifiers.
-These rules SHOULD be designed to maintain the security properties of the DomainAuth protocol while addressing service-specific requirements.
+These rules SHOULD be designed to maintain the security properties of the DomainAuth protocol whilst addressing service-specific requirements.

-## Implementation Guidelines

-Service developers integrating DomainAuth should adhere to the following guidelines to ensure secure and consistent implementation:

-1. **User Interface Considerations:**
-  - Clearly display the full member identifier (user name and domain).
-  - Visually distinguish between user and bot signatures.
-  - Indicate when signatures are expired or otherwise invalid.
-  - Avoid truncating or eliding parts of member identifiers.
-2. **Error Handling:**
-  - Provide clear, actionable error messages for verification failures.
-  - Distinguish between different types of validation errors.
-  - Log detailed information about verification failures for debugging.
-  - Never fall back to less secure verification methods on failure.
-3. **Integration Patterns:**
-  - Separate signature verification from application logic.
-  - Implement verification as a self-contained module or library.
-  - Use dependency injection to allow for testing and component replacement.
-  - Consider signature verification as a security boundary in the application.
-4. **Performance Optimisations:**
-  - Cache verification results when appropriate (respecting validity periods).
-  - Implement efficient ASN.1 parsing routines.
-  - Consider performance implications of cryptographic operations.
-  - Balance security requirements with resource constraints.
-5. **Testing:**
-  - Test with a variety of valid and invalid signatures.
-  - Include edge cases in test scenarios.
-  - Verify correct handling of expired certificates.
-  - Test with different key sizes and algorithms.
-  - Ensure verification fails as expected with tampered data.

-These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

 # Data Serialisation